Skip to main content

 Overview

-A task is an AI agent session that runs in its own isolated container.
-You write a prompt describing what you want done, pick an AI provider and model, and Whim spins up a full dev environment where the agent works on your codebase.
+A task is an AI agent session running in its own isolated container.
+Write a prompt, pick a provider and model, and Whim spins up a full dev environment where the agent works on your codebase.

 Writing your prompt

 The task composer sits at the bottom of the sidebar.
-Type or paste your instructions into the text area — it supports Markdown formatting, so you can use headings, lists, code blocks, and links to structure complex requests.
+Type or paste instructions — it supports Markdown formatting (headings, lists, code blocks, links).

 Good prompts are specific about the desired outcome.
 Instead of “fix the bug”, try “Fix the 404 error on the /api/users endpoint when the user ID contains a hyphen.”